The Good and the Bad of Swift Programming Language

 As Apple’s Senior VP of Software Engineering, Craig Federighi, mentioned “We saw open sourcing as a critical element to make Swift reach its potential to be the language, the major language for the next 20 years of programming in our industry.”

 Indeed, with the strong corporate support from Apple and IBM, Swift has quickly gained one of the most active and vibrant open source communities.
-The adoption trends, mentioned earlier are the case in point.
-Besides, Swift is currently the most starred language on GitHub, followed by Google’s Go.
+The adoption trends, mentioned earlier are a case in point.
+Besides, Swift is among the top 5 most starred languages on GitHub, coming after Go, TypeScript, and Rust.

 The Cons of Swift Programming Language